 Last year Google introduced a new generation of Google Maps, now known as Google Maps Platform.
 It includes updates designed to make it easier to take advantage of new maps and location-based features.
 It also includes major billing and pricing changes.

 Since 2005, Google Maps has been a developer platform where third parties can build from Google’s location services and data.
-This week's announcement is one of the biggest changes to the platform in recent years.
+This announcement was one of the biggest changes to the platform in recent years.

 All Google Maps developers must have a valid API key and a Google Cloud Platform billing account.
-Already rolled out in the United States, these new changes will go into effect in Canada on May 2, 2019.
+Already rolled out in the United States, these new changes recently went into effect in Canada.
 Here’s what you need to know.